DessimozLab/OMAnnotator/README.md

 _Note_: the number of species you select is a balance between the compute time you have available and the extra evolutionary information they bring.
 Selecting ten species is usually optimal.

 #### Example step 1: exporting data from the OMA Browser
-If you are interested in doing a test run of OMAnnotation, this example demonstrates how to reproduce a consensus annotation of *Drosophila melanogaster*.
+If you are interested in doing a test run of OMAnnotator, this example demonstrates how to reproduce a consensus annotation of *Drosophila melanogaster*.

 First, we will download the OMA orthology data for the following five species using the OMA export AllAll utility at https://omabrowser.org/oma/export/.
 - *Drosophila simulans*